 Best Spring Family-Fun Activities in Maryland

-- The Butler's Orchard 2021 Bunnyland is back from March 27th to April 11th!
-Come enjoy the egg hunt, Farm Fun Zone, hayride, country bunny character photo op and more.
+- The Butler’s Orchard Bunnyland happens in early April!
+Enjoy the egg hunt, Farm Fun Zone, hayride, country bunny character photo op and more.

 - Visit Roos2u to get up close and personal with wallabies and kangaroos.
 We’re talking bottle feeding, giving treats, holding little ones and of course plenty of photo ops!

-- Take a rid on the tot train, jum on the carousel and enjoy a picnic at Wheaton Regional Park.
+- Take a ride on the tot train, ride on the carousel and enjoy a picnic at Wheaton Regional Park.

-- Explore the Billy Goat hiking trail in Great Falls to enjoy the sunrays with the family.
+- Explore the Billy Goat hiking trail (Section A, Section B or Section C – all different!) in Great Falls to enjoy the sun rays with the family.

-- Attend the 14th Annual PEEPshow to see marshmallow masterpieces including sculptures, dioramas, mosaics and even videos, all crafted from or inspired by PEEPS®.
-Runs from March 26 - April 5.
+- Attend the Annual PEEPshow to see marshmallow masterpieces including sculptures, dioramas, mosaics and even videos, all crafted from or inspired by PEEPS®.

 - Make a hole-in-one at one of the area’s several mini golf courses including Cameron Run Regional Park and Algonkian Regional Park.